SFA bans trans women from playing in women's competitive football

 It’s understood that the rule change will apply from next season at the latest but could come into effect sooner.

-There are currently no transgender women believed to be playing in competitive football north of the border.
+There are currently no transgender women registered to play in competitive women’s football north of the border.

 The Scottish FA’s decision follows similar decisions in other sports.
 In 2023, Scottish Rugby amended its transgender policy along similar lines.